What is Keep Safe?

 Everyone that joins the Keep Safe scheme is given a key ring and a wallet card with space to write their own details, plus the name and phone number of a trusted person on it.
 This person can be a family member, a friend, a care worker or someone else – anyone that can help if something goes wrong.
 Shops and other businesses involved in the scheme will display the Keep Safe sticker in their window, and will help to call the trusted person, the police, or an ambulance if necessary.

 Who is Keep Safe for?

 Keep Safe is for any disabled person or person with Asperger’s over the age of 16.

 How do I sign up to Keep Safe?

 Contact the KEEP SAFE TEAM

 Who runs Keep Safe?

-Keep Safe is run by SHIELDS, an organisation which ensures that disabled people in Southend are represented and treated fairly in Partnership with Southend Safeguarding Adults and Children’s Boards
+Keep Safe is run by SHIELDS, an organisation which ensures that disabled people in Southend are represented and treated fairly in collaboration with the Southend Safeguarding Adults and Children’s Partnerships